 A few weeks before Atargatis was due to deliver a snowy white owl with blue eyes showed up at their doorstep, as they returned home from work.
 At first neither were sure what to think, as the owl just hopped inside and up on a table when Mystic had opened the door.
 It was then that Atargatis noticed the piece of paper attached to the owl’s leg.
 She untied it and unrolled the paper.

 “Dear Atargatis, I hope this note finds you in good health.
-Coral had a son that we named Kavan a couple of weeks ago, and Lillianna swears she’s ready to go into labor any minute now.
+Coral just had a son that we named Kavan, and Lillianna swears she’s ready to go into labor any minute now.
 Solas and Anders are doing well.
 They’ve learned to work together quite effectively.
 Anders has been asking about his father and Ardeszeld has been hesitant in answering.
 Oh… Lillianna is going into labor and Kanes is freaking out.
 I hope to hear from you.
 Sincerely, Tahlmus.”

 Atargatis smiled.
 It made her happy to hear from Tahlmus, and she was glad that Solas was doing so well.
 As she sat down to write a reply, Mystic gave her shoulder a squeeze.
 “Could you ask if I might be allowed to speak to Anders?
 I want to explain everything.
 I’d like to speak with Solas too, if he’s willing to listen.”
 Atargatis nodded as she wrote the reply.
 She then tied the paper onto the owl’s leg and they watched him leave.